mwakaambrose/laravel-slack-alerts/README.md

-# Quickly send a message to Slack
+# Quickly send a message to Slack | Entendable for building slack bots/apps

 This package can quickly send alerts to Slack.
 You can use this to notify yourself of any noteworthy events happening in your app.